Charles-Chrismann/dynamic-readme/README.md

 add possibiity to disable games (gameboy service should not save if not displayed) & support for resume

 add theme configuration with colors and style buttons

+store md in variable to avoid rereender

+Add translation keys

+needsRender: rerender instantly instead of just setting variable and wait for next render call

+Add option to commit on start